atlassian/react-beautiful-dnd/docs/api/draggable.md

 #### Unsupported `margin` setups

-Avoid margin collapsing between `Draggable`s. [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing) is one of those really hard parts of CSS.
-For our purposes, if you have one `Draggable` with a `margin-bottom: 10px` and the next `Draggable` has a `margin-top: 12px` these margins will _collapse_ and the resulting space between the elements will be the greater of the two: `12px`.
+Avoid margin collapsing between `<Draggable />`s. [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing) is one of those really hard parts of CSS.
+For our purposes, if you have one `<Draggable />` with a `margin-bottom: 10px` and the next `<Draggable />` has a `margin-top: 12px` these margins will _collapse_ and the resulting space between the elements will be the greater of the two: `12px`.
 When we do our calculations we are currently not accounting for margin collapsing.
 If you do want to have a margin on the siblings, wrap them both in a `div` and apply the margin to the inner `div` so they are not direct siblings.

-#### `Draggable`s should be visible siblings
+#### `<Draggable />`s should be visible siblings

-It is an assumption that `Draggable`s are _visible siblings_ of one another.
+It is an assumption that `<Draggable />`s are _visible siblings_ of one another.
 There can be other elements in between, but these elements should not take up any additional space.
 You probably will not do this anyway, but just calling it out to be super clear.

 ```js
 // Direct siblings ✅